New Luxury in the Maldives

 On the upper deck is an open-air dining area, bar and the bridge, and above that is the sun deck, where you will find plenty of sunbeds and a shaded seating – the perfect place from which to enjoy your sunset drinks.

-The Carpe Diem liveaboard has a variety of 7 and 10-night itineraries.
+The Carpe Novo liveaboard has a variety of 7 and 10-night itineraries.
 In the event it is not leaving from Malé, the boat will connect with an internal flight from Dharavandhoo (northern itinerary), or Laamu (southern itinerary), or Maamigili.

 What to expect